mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 Arduino IDE Board : "VCC-GND YD RP2040"

 All three IPS displays worked stable with 125MHz (SPI 62.5MHz).
-Overclocking runs with 150MHz (SPI 75MHz) on all three displays, 200MHz (SPI 100MHz) only with the display 240x280.
+Overclocking runs with 150MHz (SPI 75MHz) on all three displays.

+200MHz (SPI 100MHz) and 250 MHz (SPI 125MHz) worked only with the display 240x280 and i had to connect RESET pin of the display to pin 27 (for example), not to pin RUN.

 ![3_benchmarks](pictures/3_benchmarks.png)
 TFT_eSPI graphicstest